 Why would anybody want to do end a healthy cat’s life?
 You may be surprised.
-Heartbreaking as the experience is for most pet owners, some people seek euthanasia just for lifestyle or convenience.
+Heartbreaking as the experience is for most cat owners, some people seek euthanasia just for lifestyle or convenience.

 Cats with behavioral problems are the most common example.
 In such an instance, a vet will likely contact a shelter.
 But some shelters are forced to euthanize cats due to a lack of facilities.

-A vet will only suggest that euthanasia is the most humane choice when:
+A vet will only suggest that euthanasia is the most humane choice when cats:

-- Cats lose interest in eating or drinking, or are unable to eat or drink
+- Lose interest in eating or drinking or are unable to eat or drink

-- Cats no longer greet humans or show any interest
+- No longer greet humans or show any interest

-- Cats are terminally ill and in constant pain
+- Are terminally ill and in constant pain

-- Cats are very sick and need constant, expensive, and intrusive treatments to prolong their life
+- Are very sick and need constant, expensive, and intrusive treatments to prolong their life

-We must put our own feelings and wishes aside.
+We must put our own feelings and personal wishes aside.
 Put yourself in the shoes of your cat.
-The definition of the word euthanasia means, “good death” when translated from the original Greek.
-Given the choice, would your cat prefer to pass quietly and comfortably, leaving you with a lifetime of memories?
+The definition of the word euthanasia means “good death” when translated from the original Greek.
+Given a choice, would your cat prefer to pass quietly and comfortably, leaving you with a lifetime of special memories?

 If euthanasia is recommended, your vet will discuss this with you in further detail.
 Discuss means just that: a vet will not enforce euthanasia, only recommend it to you.
 Your vet will explain the reality of your cat’s condition, and you’ll have to reach that conclusion together.

-As difficult as it may be, accept the reality and approach the conversation with an open mind.
-A vet will always have the best interests of the animal in mind at all times.
+As difficult as it may be, do your best to accept the reality and approach the conversation with an open mind.
+A vet will always have the interests of the animal in mind at all times.
 Euthanasia is never something that a vet will take lightly.
 If your vet advises this action, you can be assured that it’s a considered, professional opinion.